FazioNico/simple-es6-front-ent-stack/README.md

   * 4: Run development build with `$ gulp` or run production build with `$ gulp prod`

+## Usage
-  Then you're ready to build your own application.
+  Now you're ready to build your own application.

   WARNING: only use `dev/` folder to developpe your application (add or change files).

   Your application will be automaticly create by Gulp Task `$ gulp` in the final production folder `dist/`.